 When I was seeking a good handwriting curriculum for my left-handed daughter, I was surprised to see that very few handwriting programs seem to deal with the challenges that face left-handed writers.
 That’s why I was drawn to Handwriting Without Tears.

 Created by occupational therapist Jan Z. Olsen, Handwriting Without Tears is a multi-sensory writing program that provides solid fine motor skill training.
 Children who progress through the program not only learn to write well, but they also establish foundational drawing skills, good fine motor skills, and solid pencil grip.

 What is unique about Handwriting Without Tears?

 Handwriting Without Tears utilizes a variety of optional manipulatives for teaching letter formation to the youngest learners.

 - Wooden lines and curves can be put together to create the capital letters, with or without the patterns shown on letter cards.
-Patterns are also included in the Pre-K and KG teacher’s guides for making your own lines and curves.
+Patterns are also included in the pre-K and kindergarten teacher’s guides for making your own lines and curves.

 - Dough and stamps are also available for creating letters.